Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-4.md

 G'rung leaves the room with Entropy, and Cersei and Ceidl follow them out the door and partially close the door behind them.

-Tezzaran goes over asks to Damacos and Chandri to ask where our party can stay in the night.
-We are directed to The Rivers Bounty by Damacos, but as we start giving directions, Chandri interrupts and says that was where they met our party.
+Tezzaran goes over asks to Damacos and Chandri to ask where our party can stay in the night, since it's been a long day for us.
+We are directed to The Rivers Bounty by Damacos, but as he starts giving directions, Chandri interrupts and says that was where they met our party.
 Damacos then starts to ask to Tezzaran asks about the events of the day.

-Robert (is he dead.)

-Do you know what it was.
-Was Robert dead when you found him.
-Hard to spot.
-We were 9 of us.

-Damacos: Thank you for healing Mormo.
+He asks for more details about the creature.
 ~~~
+Damacos: Do you know what it was.
+Tezzaran: Some sort of vegiriatove mound thing.
+I have never seen one of those before.
+We suppose it arrive or was animated by the lighning storm that befell this town a while back.
 Damacos: Is the creature dead?
-Tezzaran: The creature to ash.
-In my experience, creatures do not come back from.
+Tezzaran: Well, I'n not an expert, but after we killed it, the creature dissolved to ash.
+In my experience, creatures do not come back from that process.
+Damacos: My experience is similar.
+Was Robert dead when you found him.
+Tezzaran: By the time he got there he had already been partially assimilated into the creature, but when we managed to pull him out he was dead.
+Not sure if he was alive while in the creature but I assume the assimilation process was fatal.
+Damacos: How easy was it to defeat?
+Tezzaran: While still the creature was hard to spot, and liked to play dead.
+We had very little trouble, but there were 9 of us.
+Mormo probably knows more about this.
+Damacos: I have already spoken to Mormo, thank you for healing Mormo.
+It would have been a shame if my daughters partner died.
 ~~~
 Damacos asks Tezzaran if they would accompany us on a hunt tomorrow.
 Jasmaal comes in and admonishes Damacos for this.
 ~~~
 Tezzaran: How pressing is the need for a second hunt.
 Bastion: That was not the main objective of the party when we arrived.
-Tezzaran: I think we will have to discuss this as a party this evening, preferably over a stiff drink.
+Tezzaran: Agreed.
+I think we will have to discuss this as a party this evening, preferably over a stiff drink.
 Bastion: I would like to see this stiff drink.
 Damacos: We have a riverweed ale
-Tezzaran: I cannot commit us to cause
+Tezzaran: I shall look forward to trying it, but I cannot commit us to cause without a discussion first .
 Damacos: I understand
 ~~~
-Damacos lives next to the carpenters Jasmaal's Joinery (The other one is run by Nailed It run by Raandaal and Jasmaal).
+Damacos tell us he lives next to the carpenters Jasmaal's Joinery ( We should shop there as the other one in town is Nailed run by Raandaal and Jasmaal).
 He says that he will have an emergency meeting of the town elders to see if they can reward us for killing the monster.
 In either case, he will swing by the the tomorrow morning with their decision and to hear the party's decision on whether to accompany tomorrows hunt.

 ~~~
 G'rung: Baka, what is this? *points all around him*